 Florida State University grants credit in lieu of coursework for the CLEP subject matter examinations.
 Credits are awarded to any regularly admitted, degree-seeking undergraduate student who scores at or above the 50th percentile level of the sophomore norms on the CLEP examinations.
-Students receive appropriate credit, provided they have not attempted credit, or received credit, at the college level in the subject area or received credit in the subject area through AICE, AP, or IB.
+Students receive appropriate credit, provided they have not completed the course, whether or not they received credit, at the college level in the subject area or received credit in the subject area through AICE, AP, or IB.
+Courses dropped prior to completion will not count against the student as attempted credit.
 Academic deans shall have the authority to make exceptions concerning examinations that may fall within a subject area for which a student has existing credit.
 Students must have the permission of the academic dean to take a CLEP exam for any mathematics or English composition course.

 Departments and programs of the University may offer examinations for academic credit in lieu of coursework to undergraduate students upon request.
 Interested students should consult with their colleges or departments concerning the availability of examinations in lieu of specific courses.